youssefMhe/coding-interview/README.md

 # Coding interview

-The purpose of this exercice is to test the candidate for the following Javascript skills :
+The purpose of this exercice is to test the candidate for the following Typescript skills :
 - Use of streams 🔄
 - Functional programming 🧮
 - Unit Testing 🐛
+- Types definitions 📖

 ## Indications

 - No time limit ⏰
 - Do not hesitate to leave pseudo-code, especially if stuck 🤯
-- Use a pre-existing parser, your favorite testing tool and whatever library you may need 😇
+- Use your favorite testing tool and whatever essential library you may need 😇

 ## Instructions